Survivors: Up to 117 migrants missing in capsizing off Libya

 - Commuter knits a ‘rail delay scarf.’
 It fetches $8,650 on eBay.

+It wasn’t immediately how many migrants had fallen off the sinking dinghy before the navy plane spotted it.

+The Italian Coast Guard says Libya asked a nearby cargo ship to search for survivors but they reported no one was found.

-The Italian news agency ANSA quoted Libyan authorities as saying a dispatched Libyan coast guard boat turned back after mechanical problems.
+The Italian news agency ANSA quoted Libyan authorities as saying a Libyan coast guard boat was dispatched to the scene but turned back after mechanical problems.
+It also quoted those authorities as saying some 50 persons were aboard the dinghy when it left Libya.